Gcina Zondi - Chief Executive

 The practical phase of his chartered accountant qualification was spent with Coopers and Lybrand.
 Craig is also a member of the Institute Of Directors in Southern Africa.

-Craig is currently a director of International Facilities Services (Pty) Ltd, Crossfin Holdings (Pty) Ltd, Multiply Group (Pty) Ltd and Custom Capital (Pty) Ltd. He previously served on the boards of Gadlex (Pty) Ltd, Business Connexion (Pty) Ltd, Reebok South Africa (Pty) Ltd, Autovest Limited, Aka Capital (Pty) Ltd, Seattle Solutions (Pty) Ltd, Evolve Internet Incubator (Pty) Ltd, Setcom (Pty) Ltd, Business Connexion Solutions Holdings (Pty) Ltd and Bo’s Hire & Sales (Pty) Ltd.
+Craig is currently a director of Multiply Group (Pty) Ltd, Crossfin Holdings (Pty) Ltd, Umhlanga Arch Development and Custom Capital Finance (Pty) Ltd. He previously served on the boards of Gadlex (Pty) Ltd, Reebok South Africa (Pty) Ltd, Autovest Limited, Aka Capital (Pty) Ltd, Seattle Solutions (Pty) Ltd, Evolve Internet Incubator (Pty) Ltd, Setcom (Pty) Ltd, Business Connexion Solutions Holdings (Pty) Ltd, Bo's Hire & Sales (Pty) Ltd and International Facilities Services (Pty) Ltd.